29/04/2025

 Neonatal screening, a test performed on newborns, can detect metabolic diseases such as phenylketonuria.
 This test prevents children from developing disabilities, such as intellectual disability, or experiencing worsening of their disease through specific treatment from birth.

-But in this mission, FEDER does not act in isolation in its fight to obtain diagnoses for the undiagnosed.
-"We work closely with medical professionals and researchers through programs such as IIER's ERv research institute, Spain UDP and the IMPACT program, which are focused on accelerating diagnoses," and ENOD, CIBERER's program for undiagnosed cases, explains Estrella.
-In addition, the organization collaborates with ORPHANET by providing diagnostic support tools to people from Latin America, who often face more difficulties than in Spain.
-FEDER also has a Scientific Advisory Committee that helps them with the undiagnosed cases that reach the organization.
+But in this mission, FEDER does not act alone in its fight to secure diagnoses for people without a diagnosis.
+“We work closely with medical professionals and researchers through programs such as those at the IIER (ERv Research Institute), Spain UDP, and the IMPACT program, which are focused on accelerating diagnoses,” and ENOD, CIBERER’s program for undiagnosed cases, explains Estrella.
+In addition, the organization collaborates with ORPHANET by providing diagnostic support tools to people in Ibero-America, who often face greater difficulties than those in Spain.
+FEDER also has a Scientific Advisory Committee that assists with undiagnosed cases referred to the organization.

 Diagnosis and gender